nikouu/HttpClientBenchmarking/README.md

 *The benchmark test cases can be found in [HttpClientBenchmarks.cs](src/HttpClientBenchmarking/HttpClientBenchmarks.cs)*

-The test functions `GetStreamAsync()` and `GetFromJsonAsync()` are the simpliest and easiest to use with being among the top in performance for both execution time and memory allocation when compared to the default `GetAsync_ReadAsStringAsync()` test case.
+The test functions `GetStreamAsync()` and `GetFromJsonAsync()` are the simpliest and easiest to use with being among the top in performance for both execution time and memory allocation when compared to the baseline `GetAsync_ReadAsStringAsync()` test case.

 The test cases:
 ```csharp